chaos-polymtl/lethe/doc/source/examples/dem/bunny-drill/bunny-drill.rst

 Insertion Info
 ~~~~~~~~~~~~~~~~~~~

-An insertion plane is defined just bellow the bunny drill.
-The insertion plane is a useful mechanism to insert particles in a simulation in which the available volume is limited.
+An insertion plane is defined just below the bunny drill.
+The insertion plane is a useful mechanism to insert particles in a simulation in which the available volume is limited for rectangular box insertion.
 To ensure a more rapid insertion, we also give an initial velocity to the particles.

 .. code-block:: text